julioaranajr/06_Docker.md/README.md

 5. You can run bash commands inside a Linux container:

-### This command open an interactive console in the container
+This command open an interactive console in the container
 ```bash
 docker exec -it webserver /bin/bash
 ```

-docker exec runs a command in a running container and the switch -it opens an interactive console
+Docker exec runs a command in a running container and the switch -it opens an interactive console

 6. Stop containers and remove the image:

-### command to STOP containers before remove it
+Command to STOP containers before remove it

 ```bash
 docker stop webserver